sbates/Evolve/README.md

 * Evolve/terraform/variables.tf

 If you have aws credentials set up and ssh keys set up in the default location of ~/.ssh/id_rsa ~/.ssh/id_rsa.pub, you can run ```terraform apply``` and build the infrastructure.

+## Part 7 Test the Cookbook on AWS
+This involves creating a second kitchen test suite in the yaml file.
+It will make use of terraform outputs to avoid having to hardcode the security group, subnet and keypair name.